Pharmacological torture: South Africa

 Neuropharmacological torture has been reported in South Africa.
 In 2013, leaked video footage shot inside South Africa's Mangaung Prison showed a prisoner with no record of mental illness being forcibly injected, apparently with anti-psychotic drugs.
 The Legal Resources Centre, a non-governmental organization, is representing 13 clients who allege they were forcibly injected with the drugs.

 Soviet Union

 Neuropharmacological torture was reported in the USSR.
 In the former Soviet Union, drugs were advised to be used as a form of punishment under the guise of "helping" in psychiatric institutions and most likely whenever it fit.
 Haloperidol, an antipsychotic medication, was a preferred agent.
-See Diagnosis.
 Furthermore, patients were illuded to believe that their torturous state was of their own making.
 It was used to induce intense restlessness, Parkinson's-type symptoms and overwhelming apathy which rendered the subjects unfit for public presentation in the process.
-Another antipsychotic medication, chlorpromazine (trade name Thorazine™), was also used to induce grogginess, sedation, and (in high doses) vegetative states.
+Another antipsychotic medication, chlorpromazine (trade name Thorazine), was also used to induce grogginess, sedation, and (in high doses) vegetative states.
 Other alleged uses of pharmacological torture included: